-This decision may impact on monitoring resources as food derived from corn line 59122 will be required to be labelled as GM.
+This decision may impact on monitoring resources, as food derived from corn line 88017 will be required to be labelled as GM.

+Industry:

-Industry: Possible benefit to growers in lower production costs and reduced exposure to agricultural chemicals used to manage insect pests.
+Possible benefit to growers in lower production costs and reduced exposure to agricultural chemicals used to manage insect pests and weed species.